JosephineAkello/jira-issues-sync-with-outlook-calendar/README.md

-# Forge Hello World
+# Forge Project

+## Sync Jira Issues with Outlook Calendar

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira issue panel.
+This project contains a Forge app written in Javascript that Syncs Jira Issues with Outlook Calendar.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.